Knicks Prospect Wins Major EuroLeague Award - NewsBreak

 A Knicks prospect acquired in the most recent draft night goes down in the same sentence as Luka Doncic.

-Such antics have been staged across the Atlantic Ocean and beyond, but a hint of professional basketball's awards season came to visit the New York Knicks on Wednesday.

-The Turkish Airlines EuroLeague unveiled FC Barcelona's Rokas Jokubaitis as the winner of its 2021-22 Rising Star competition, as the 21-year-old point guard became the first Lithuanian-born player to hoist the trophy.
-Jokubaitis' draft rights are currently held by the Knicks, who obtained him (along with Miles McBride) in a draft-night trade with the Oklahoma City Thunder, who chose him with the 34th overall pick.
+The EuroLeague unveiled FC Barcelona's Rokas Jokubaitis as the winner of its 2021-22 Rising Star competition, as the 21-year-old point guard - whose rights are held by the New York Knicks - became the first Lithuanian-born player to hoist the trophy.

 EuroLeague's Rising Star is voted upon by EuroLeague head coaches, is annually awarded to a young player (no older than 22 on the July 1 prior to the season's commencement) who makes an impact on his team.
 Current Dallas Mavericks star Luca Doncic is one of three two-time winners of the award alongside Bogdan Bogdanovic (currently of the Atlanta Hawks) and Nikola Mirotic (Jokubaitis' Barca teammate and formerly of the Chicago Bulls).